 TGax editor: Modify the following definitions in subclause 3.2 Definitions specific to IEEE802.11:

-spatial reuse parameters (SRP) opportunity: a spatial reuse opportunity that is established based on the value of a Spatial Reuse field in the HE-SIG-A field of a high efficiency (HE) trigger-based (TB) physical layer (PHY) protocol data unit (PPDU) and/or the UL Spatial Reuse subfield in the Common Info field of a Trigger frame.
+parameterized spatial reuse parameters (PSR) opportunity: a spatial reuse opportunity that is established based on the value of a Spatial Reuse field in the HE-SIG-A field of a high efficiency (HE) trigger-based (TB) physical layer (PHY) protocol data unit (PPDU) and/or the UL Spatial Reuse subfield in the Common Info field of a Trigger frame.

-spatial reuse parameters reception (SRPR) physical layer (PHY) protocol data unit (SRPR PPDU): a PPDU that contains a Trigger frame that has a value in the UL Spatial Reuse subfield of the Common Info field that is neither SRP_DISALLOW nor SRP_AND_NON_SRG_OBSS_PD_PROHIBITED.
+parameterized spatial reuse reception (PSRR) physical layer (PHY) protocol data unit (PSRR PPDU): a PPDU that contains a Trigger frame that has a value in the UL Spatial Reuse subfield of the Common Info field that is neither PSR_DISALLOW nor PSR_AND_NON_SRG_OBSS_PD_PROHIBITED.

-spatial reuse parameters transmission (SRPT) physical layer (PHY) protocol data unit (PPDU) (SRPT PPDU): a PPDU that is transmitted during a spatial reuse parameters (SRP) opportunity by an HE STA when SRP conditions for SRP-based spatial reuse operation are satisfied and that has the SR PPDU subfield of the CAS Control field equal to 1.
+parameterized spatial reuse transmission (PSRT) physical layer (PHY) protocol data unit (PPDU) (PSRT PPDU): a PPDU that is transmitted during a parameterized spatial reuse (PSR) opportunity by an HE STA when PSR conditions for PSR-based spatial reuse operation are satisfied and that has the SR PPDU subfield of the CAS Control field equal to 1.

 3.4 Abbreviations and acronyms

 […]